 Land Surveyors focus on the spatial layout of the site – we look at the land and space you have to work with.
 We provide accurate details of boundaries, easements and other things that may affect your build on this land.

-A Building Surveyor deals with the legal side of everything and ensures all permits and approvals are in place before building begins.
+A Building Surveyor deals with the legal side of everything.
+They ensure all permits and approvals are in place before building begins.

-We can, and will, work closely with your building supervisor to ensure the project runs on track and as efficiently as possible.
+We will work closely with your building supervisor ensuring your project runs on track and as efficiently as possible.

 I have a large block of land I’m thinking about sub-dividing, where do I start?